 You'll likely experience a wide range of emotions from the time your child is diagnosed with cancer, throughout treatment and beyond.
-Here are some suggestions to help you deal with feelings, emotions and reactions:
+Here are some suggestions to help you deal with those feelings:

 - Denial.
 Most parents would like to believe that their child's cancer diagnosis is a mistake.
-For a short period, denial about the diagnosis' accuracy may even help you adjust to the reality.
+For a short period, denial about the accuracy of the diagnosis may even help you adjust to the reality.
 But staying in denial for too long may delay the timely beginning of treatment and isolate your child and other family members when communication is important.
-Getting a second opinion or requesting additional information about a doctor's or medical center's credentials can be helpful, but you must do this without delay.
+Getting a second opinion or requesting additional information about a doctor or medical center's credentials can be helpful, but you must do this without delay.
 Healthcare professionals are generally willing to help arrange this.

 - Anger.
-Don't be surprised if you feel angry at times.
+You will almost certainly feel angry at times.
 You might feel anger and frustration at your child's doctor or the entire medical profession for the difficult treatments, your health insurance company or the healthcare system.
 Maybe you're angry that your innocent child has to suffer or that God didn't protect your child from the disease.
-Often, you may have no direct outlet for these angry feelings and misdirect them toward family members, co-workers or even strangers.
-Talking about angry feelings with trusted friends, relatives and professionals is one way you can learn to accept these feelings and take constructive action when possible.
+You may have no direct outlet for these angry feelings and misdirect them toward family members, co-workers or even strangers.
+Talking about anger with trusted friends, relatives and professionals is one way you can learn to accept these feelings and take constructive action when possible.
 Try seeking support from other parents in similar situations.
 When issues spark your anger, try to work with your child's treatment team to change situations or resolve problems.
-Physical activity, journal writing and finding private space to vent feelings are all good ways to cope and manage stress and anger.
+Physical activity, journal writing and finding private time and space to vent feelings are all good ways to cope and manage stress and anger.

 - Guilt and blame.
 You may react to the stress of the cancer diagnosis by looking for a cause or for someone or something to blame.
 Almost all parents experience guilt.
 Maybe you think you passed on bad genes or did something wrong that caused the cancer.
 Or you blame yourself for not paying more attention to your child's symptoms and seeking a medical evaluation sooner.
-As hard as it is to accept, you may never know what caused your child to get cancer.
+As hard as it is to accept, you may never know what caused your child’s cancer.
 First, acknowledge your feelings of guilt.
 Then get support from healthcare professionals to gain a better understanding of your child's illness.
-Psychologists, social workers and spiritual advisers may also be able to help you come to terms with your child's diagnosis.
+Psychologists, social workers and spiritual advisers may also help you come to terms with your child's diagnosis.
 If friends or family members blame a family member for the cancer diagnosis, remind yourself and your family that no one is to blame.
-It's important to remember that they're trying to make some sense out of the situation, however wrong or inappropriate their reasoning.
+It's important to remember that they're trying to make sense out of the situation too, however wrong or inappropriate their reasoning.

 - Doubts about religious and spiritual beliefs.
 Your child's illness may seem unfair.
 The seeming injustice can lead you to question your views on the meaning, purpose and value of life or your spiritual beliefs and relationship with God.
 You may feel empty, cynical or discouraged.
 Explore these feelings with a counselor or a spiritual adviser.